Cristi Puiu: Screenwriter

-Cristi Puiu co-wrote the screenplays of both his feature films, Stuff and Dough (2001) and The Death of Mr. Lăzărescu (2005), with Romanian writer Răzvan Rădulescu.
+Cristi Puiu co-wrote the screenplays of both his feature films, Stuff and Dough (2001) and The Death of Mr. Lazarescu (2005), with Romanian writer Răzvan Rădulescu.
 Puiu independently wrote the screenplay for his short film Cigarettes and Coffee (2004).

 In collaboration with Răzvan Rădulescu, Puiu wrote the screenplay for Niki and Flo, commissioned by Lucian Pintilie, one of the most important Romanian directors.
 In 2005 German director Didi Danquart based the movie Offset on a script written by Puiu.

 Six Stories from the Outskirts of Bucharest

 Puiu intends to make a series of six movies entitled Six Stories from the Outskirts of Bucharest.
 In part he has envisioned them in response to the French director Éric Rohmer's Six Moral Tales series, which influenced filmmaking in the late 20th century.
-Puiu intends the series to explore six types of love stories, The Death of Mr. Lăzărescu being about love for one's fellow man.
+Puiu intends the series to explore six types of love stories, The Death of Mr. Lazarescu being about love for one's fellow man.

 He plans the next five films to study love between a man and a woman, love for one's children, love of success, love between friends, and carnal love.
 Cristi Puiu says that he has completed a synopsis for each of these films.
 The second film, Aurora, was screened in the Un Certain Regard section at the 2010 Cannes Film Festival.
 His film Sieranevada took part in competition in 2016 Cannes Film Festival.